Maumere: Villages

+Thus the population of the urban town itself in 2024 was 79,515 (including 5,329 in Lepolima, Watugong and Gong Bekor desa) while the other 12,570 inhabitants were on the various offshore islands.

 Mother of All Nations

 Mother of All Nations (Indonesian: Bunda Segala Bangsa) is a statue of Mother Mary in Nilo hill, 5 km south-west from Maumere.
 The statue stands 18 m tall, but with its pedestal and foundation it is 28 m tall.
-The 6-ton copper-clad statue was constructed on 2005, located at the peak of the 500 m Keli hill, Nilo village, and has become the tallest statue raised in Sikka Regency.
+The 6-ton copper-clad statue was constructed in 2005, located at the peak of the 500 m Keli hill, Nilo village, and has become the tallest statue raised in Sikka Regency.

 Transportation

 The city is served by Frans Xavier Seda Airport or Maumere Airport.

 Climate

 Maumere has a tropical savanna climate (Köppen Aw) with a long dry season and short wet season.